 Why is it Important to Score High in COMPASS?

-You do not pass or fail the COMPASS.
+You do not pass or fail the exam.
 However, it is essential to score well in it since all major institutions establish a high cut-off for entry into their courses.
-For students who take the COMPASS for admission purposes it becomes all the more important to score well in it because if the student is not able to score the minimum required marks, he will have to retake the tests of all three subject areas again to improve his overall score.
+For students who take the test for admission purposes it becomes all the more important to score well in it because if the student is not able to score the minimum required marks, he will have to retake the tests of all three subject areas to improve his overall score.

 There may be many standardized admission tests like COMPASS.
 However, with the number of features it offers, none of the tests can be compared to it.
-Hence, with concentrating on taking the COMPASS, students can avail the benefits of multiple tests due to the detailed analysis provided to them in its score report.
+Hence, by concentrating on taking the test, students can avail the benefits of multiple tests due to the detailed analysis provided to them in its score report.